 The Enneagram is a personality typing system used in psychology.
 It is a nine-pointed figure, with each point representing one of nine basic personality types.
-It is usually attributed to Brazilian thinker Oscar Ichazo, who began in the 1950s to develop the theories that would eventually lead to the Enneagram.
+The roots of the system is a topic of discussion.
+Some argue that the origins go back as far as 4000 years ago.
+Numerous mathematicians and philosophers like Plato and al-Ghazzali are said to have pondered over the earlier variations of the Enneagram.
+The number and personality system is also linked to Sufi orders and it is thought that George Gurdjieff was introduced to it in this way.
+In its contemporary use, the Enneagram is often attributed to Bolivian thinker Oscar Ichazo, who began working on it in the 1950s.
 Ichazo's students, especially Claudio Naranjo, further developed and elaborated on the model beginning in the 1970s.

 The Enneagram is intended as a tool of self-discovery, the idea being that one can recognize and avoid the pitfalls of unhealthy behavior patterns by learning about one's type and how it typically responds to stresses.
 Some psychologists and scientists criticize the Enneagram for its lack of falsifiability, but other more widely accepted personality typologies, such as that developed by Carl Jung, have the same weakness.
 Recent research in neuroscience suggests biological evidence for the Enneagram, but not all neuroscientists are in agreement on this issue.
 Critics believe that more research is necessary before the Enneagram can be accepted.
 A number of companies, including Motorola, Boeing, and the Stanford Master of Business Administration (MBA) program, use the Enneagram to evaluate applicants.

 Following is a brief description of the nine personality types.
 The terminology used to label the triads and types is not standardized, and many different terms may be found in different sources.